Rakhya: History

 In the end of the 19th century, Pavel Korf bought lands which currently belong to the settlement, for peat production.
 The closest village was Irinovka.
 In 1892, the first narrow-gauge railroad in Russia was constructed to transport peat.
 Torfyanaya railway station was open in the current area of the settlement (the name Torfyanaya originates from Russian torf, for peat).
 The settlement around the station for a long time did not have any name and was known as the Settlement No. 1.
 In 1911, the production stopped, and in 1913 Korf died.
 The station was located in Shlisselburgsky Uyezd of Saint Petersburg Governorate (since 1913, Petrograd Governorate).

 The peat production resumed in the 1920s.
-In 1922, Torfyanaya railway station was renamed Rakhya railway station, to commemorate Jukka Rahja.
+In 1922, Torfyanaya railway station was renamed Rakhya railway station, to commemorate Jukka Rahja, a Russian-Finnish Bolshevik killed in Kuusinen Club Incident in 1920.
 On February 14, 1923 Shlisselburgsky Uyezd was merged into Petrogradsky Uyezd.
 In January, 1924 the uyezd and the governorate were renamed Leningradsky.

 On August 1, 1927, the uyezds were abolished and Leninsky District, with the administrative center in the settlement of Vsevolozhskoye, was established.
 The governorates were also abolished, and the district was a part of Leningrad Okrug of Leningrad Oblast.
 On August 19, 1930 Leninsky District was abolished and merged into newly established Leningradsky Prigorodny District with the administrative center in the city of Leningrad.
 On August 19, 1936 Leningradsky Prigorodny District was abolished, and Vsevolozhsky District, with the administrative center in Vsevolozhskoye, was established.
 In 1946, the settlement around Rakhya railway station was made an urban-type settlement and officially received the name of Rakhya.